 Some state tax agencies also impose backup withholding.
 To learn about your state backup withholding responsibilities, check with your state tax agency.

-If you pay independent contractors and need to create Forms 1099-MISC to report the payments, check out Patriot’s 1099 software.
-For one low monthly price, you can make unlimited contractor payments and print unlimited Forms 1099.
+If you pay independent contractors and need to create Forms 1099 to report the payments, check out Patriot’s accounting software.
+You can make unlimited contractor payments and print unlimited Forms 1099.
 Check out the software today for free!